 William J. Montgomery.

-THE CHART BELOW represents the Itinerary of Dr. John Taylor and Samuel (Ross) as extracted from the Journal, in the following column order: Date of travel; Number of Days out from Home; Page Number information found in Journal (i.e.; index = not all pages were numbered by Dr. John Taylor); Name of home owner visited / stayed with overnight; Town / Township / Miles traveled.
+THE CHART BELOW represents an itinerary of Dr. John Taylor and Samuel (Ross) as extracted from the Journal, in the following column order: Date of travel; Number of Days out from Home; Page Number information found in the Journal (i.e.; index = not all pages were numbered by Dr. John Taylor); Name of home owner visited / stayed with overnight; Town / Township / Miles traveled.

 English settlement at Albion (IL) called "The Prairie Settlement", in 1817.
 The above map was produced by John Melish in 1818 illustrate Birkbeck's Journey from Roanoke, VA, through Pittsburgh, PA, to the Territory of Illinois.
 Dr. John Taylor enjoined nearly the same route (yellow) at Fort Pitt (Pittsburgh) west to the Illinois Territory, and almost identically the same route on the return trip (orange) to New York State and his home near West Groton, NY.